ksurana21/revpref/README.md

 status](https://travis-ci.com/ksurana21/revpref.svg?branch=master)](https://travis-ci.com/ksurana21/revpref)
 <!-- badges: end -->

-The goal of `revpref` is to provide a set of tools to (i) test consistency of the consumer data with a number of revealed preference axioms at a given efficiency level, (ii) compute goodness-of-fit indices when the data do not obey the axioms, and (iii) compute power against uniformly random behavior.
+The goal of `revpref` is to provide a set of tools to (i) check consistency of a finite set of consumer demand observations with a number of revealed preference axioms at a given efficiency level, (ii) compute goodness-of-fit indices when the data do not obey the axioms, and (iii) compute power against uniformly random behavior.
 Below we provide a brief description of the functions provided in this package.

-  - Nonparametric tests to check consistency of the data with revealed preference axioms at any efficiency level
+  - Nonparametric tests to check whether the data set is consistent with the revealed preference axioms at any efficiency level

       - `warp` tests consistency with the Weak Axiom of Revealed Preference (WARP) at efficiency level e and reports the number